vmwshop/tutorials/openrefine.md

 ## Faceting

 Facets are the bread and butter of OpenRefine when it comes to cleaning up messy data as well as sorting and filtering it.
 Essentially, they are a collection of each value in each cell of your data, grouped together with a total count for each unique datapoint.
-When you create a “text facet,” OpenRefine automatically separates and groups them based on text and characters.
+When you create a “text facet” or you "facet text" OpenRefine automatically separates and groups them based on text and characters.
 You will also notice that the fine folks at OpenRefine have [provided a link to some great screencasts](https://github.com/OpenRefine/OpenRefine/wiki/Screencasts) on using filters and facets.
 Much of this tutorial is based on these videos, so please feel free to reference those as well.

 1. In the Breed column of our data, click the dropdown arrow in the column header and select ```Facet > Text facet```. <img src="https://user-images.githubusercontent.com/15221098/87824323-0de99f80-c843-11ea-912c-e1b001de2aff.png" class="responsive" alt="ORfacets1" width="850" style="vertical-align:middle;margin:20px 0px">
 2. In the left sidebar, you will see a list of all of the different breeds in your dataset grouped together with a total count for each.
 Take a look through these carefully and you will notice that there are some that appear to be duplicates. <img src="https://user-images.githubusercontent.com/15221098/87824431-3d98a780-c843-11ea-8f46-a70573c98b2f.png" class="responsive" alt="ORfacets2" width="850" style="vertical-align:middle;margin:20px 0px">